 The ideal time of day to water your lawn is before 9:00 am.

 Healthy lawns have a root system that is about 6 inches deep.
-It is important to water long enough to moisten the soil to about that depth.
+Watering your lawn deep is important to water long enough to moisten the soil to about that depth.
 You can check the depth of the soil moisture simply by lifting up the sod with a shovel.
-Check the soil periodically while watering for the first few times.
-Once you determine out how long it takes to moisten the soil to a depth of 6 inches, you can use that information for future irrigations.
+Check the soil periodically while watering during the first few times.
+Once you determine how long it takes to moisten the soil to a depth of 6 inches, you can use that information for future irrigations.